From Coit Tower (Photo credit: Wikipedia)

 3. Admire Daniel Burnham‘s planned Civic Center Plaza; an architectural Complex with a magnificent group of Beaux Arts Federal, State and City Buildings.
 Burnham’s dream was carried out by Arthur Brown Jr. who attended the Ecole des Beaux Arts in Paris.

-The massive gold-leaf covered dome of the magnificent City Hall building, is taller than the U.S. Capitol Building.
+The massive gold-leaf covered dome of the majestic City Hall building at Carlton B. Goodlett Place, is taller than the U.S. Capitol Building.
 There is also a War Memorial Opera House, where the representatives from 50 nations signed the United Nations Charter in 1945.
-Go to Davies Symphony Hall and the Asian Art Museum.
+Visit the Davies Symphony Hall and the Asian Art Museum.

 4. Spend some of your hard-earned money at the glorious palm-tree lined shopping mecca around Union Square.
 Union square is a 2.6 acre park in the heart of the Financial District.
 It is the central shopping and theater district.
 Explore the Westfield Center Shopping mall, packed with restaurants and shops.